jpiccirillo/jpiccirillo.github.io/bulletproof.md

   });
 ```

-Awesome, project is looking great !
-It’s so organized that makes me want to be coding something right now.
+Awesome, our project is looking great !
+It’s so organized that it makes me want to be coding something right now.
 [_Visit the example repository_](https://github.com/santiq/bulletproof-nodejs)

 ## Unit Testing 🕵🏻<a name="unit-testing"></a>
 By using dependency injection and these organization patterns, unit testing becomes really simple.

-You don’t have to mock req/res objects or require(…) calls.
+You don’t have to mock `req`/`res` objects or `require(…)` calls.

 **Example: Unit test for signup user method**